 Chicago Ale Fest

-The summer edition of this biannual beer festival takes place in historic Grant Park, set against the imposing backdrop of the Chicago skyline.
+The winter edition of this popular biannual beer festival takes place at the lakefront treasure of Navy Pier, set against the imposing backdrop of the Chicago skyline.
 Infact, a few beers in, it may well look as if some of those skyscrapers are beginning to sway, so you may want to go easy on the more than 200 American craft beers on offer here.
 But not too easy, of course.
-As well as the array of amber nectar, there’s also live music and some of the city’s favourite food trucks.
+As well as the array of amber nectar on offer, there’s also live music and some of the city’s favourite food trucks.

 University of Chicago Folk Festival

-Each year, the University of Chicago’s Folk Festival brings together folk musicians from all over the world for a full weekend of concerts, workshops, and dances.
-From bluegrass to Cajun to traditional Irish music, the event celebrates folk music in all its many forms.
-A production of the University of Chicago Folklore Society, this has been an annual University event since 1961 and remains one of the most popular extra-curricular events on the calendar.
+Each year, the University of Chicago Folk Festival brings together folk musicians from all over the world for a weekend jam-packed full of concerts, workshops, and dances.
+From bluegrass to Cajun to traditional Irish music, the event celebrates folk music in all its myriad forms.
+A production of the University of Chicago Folklore Society, this has been an annual University event since way back in 1961 and remains one of the most popular extra-curricular events on the instutition’s calendar.

-LOCATION University of Chicago, Hyde Park DATES 9-10 February
+University of Chicago, Hyde Park, Chicago / February each year

 Outside The Box Music Festival

-A staple on the Illinois cultural calendar, this acclaimed music festival sees performers of international repute join forces with Southern Illinois’ finest musicians and composers to create a weeklong atmosphere of engaging, contemporary concert music.
-Daily seminars, discussions and presentations culminate in nightly performances.
-Many concerts and events are free and open to the public.
+A staple on the Illinois cultural calendar, this acclaimed music festival in the city of Carbondale sees performers of international repute join forces with Southern Illinois’ finest musicians and composers to create a weeklong occasion of engaging, contemporary concert music.
+Daily seminars, discussions and presentations culminate in nightly performances in front of crowds of music lovers.
+Many of the festival’s concerts and events are free to attend.

-LOCATION Southern Illinois University, Carbondale DATES 4-8 April
+Southern Illinois University, Carbondale / March each year

 CarbondALE Brew Fest

-Featuring small batch craft brews from all over the Midwest, including home brews from several local breweries, this festival in Downtown Carbondale is a celebration of Illinois’ burgeoning beer-making credentials.
-As well as plenty of mouth-watering beer tasting opportunities, there’ll also be live music and food stalls.
-Ticket prices vary and include a certain number of samples as well as a premium tasting glass to take home with you as a cherished souvenir.
+Featuring small batch craft brews from all across the Midwest, including home brews from several local breweries, this festival in Downtown Carbondale is a celebration of the region’s burgeoning beer-making credentials.
+As well as plenty of mouth-watering beer tasting opportunities, there’s also an array of live music and food stalls.
+Ticket prices vary and include a certain number of samples, as well as a premium tasting glass to take home with you as a cherished souvenir.

-LOCATION Carbondale Town Square Pavilion, Carbondale DATES 4 May
+Carbondale Town Square Pavilion, Carbondale / May each year

 Chicago Critics Film Festival

-Founded by the Chicago Film Critics Association, this festival gives movie lovers the chance to catch the year’s hottest flicks before they’re put on general release.
-An eclectic selection of films ranging from recent festival favourites to as-yet-undistributed works are screened during the event, spanning genres including rip-roaring comedies, foreign-made dramas and thought-provoking documentaries.
-There’s also a couple of programmes of shorts too.
+Founded by the Chicago Film Critics Association, this prestigious festival gives movie lovers the chance to catch the year’s hottest flicks before they’re put on general release.
+An eclectic selection of films ranging from recent festival favourites to as-yet-undistributed works are screened during the event, spanning genres including rip-roaring comedies, foreign-made dramas, thought-provoking documentaries, and plenty more.
+There’s also a couple of programmes of shorts, too.

-Free to enter, this family-friendly festival kicks off with a morning Pride Parade followed by a day of fun and celebration that lats late into the evening.
-There’ll be over 50 vendors selling merchandise, art, food and drinks, plus a hugely popular kid’s and teen area.
-The Club Station House stage features live music including Fun DMC, Thornhill, and The Shenanigan’s, not to mention a drag show extravaganza.
+Free to enter for all, this family-friendly festival in Illinoi’s capital of of Springfield aims to promote and celebrate inclusivity, and kicks off with a morning Pride Parade followed by a day of fun and revelry that lasts late into the evening.
+There are over 50 vendors selling merchandise, art, food and drinks, plus a hugely popular kid’s and teen area.
+Meanwhile the Club Station House stage features live music including Fun DMC, Thornhill, and The Shenanigan’s, not to mention a drag show extravaganza (not for kids).

-LOCATION Phoenix Center, Downtown Springfield DATES 19 May
+Phoenix Center, Downtown Springfield / May each year

-Now in its 27th year, this volunteer-run festival forms part of Herrin’s hugely popular Memorial Day weekend, attracting thousands of visitors who come to celebrate the city’s rich Italian heritage.
-The family-friendly event is held over one day and features mouth-watering Italian food, fine arts and crafts exhibitions, and an array of fun-packed competitions.
-One of the highlights of the day will once again be the annual ‘Bocce’ tournaments – a traditional Italian sport that combines the precision of horseshoes with a bowling-style play.
+Now in its 27th year, this volunteer-run festival forms part of the city of Herrin’s hugely popular Memorial Day weekend, attracting thousands of visitors who come to celebrate the city’s rich Italian heritage.
+The event is held over one day and features mouth-watering Italian food, fine arts and crafts exhibitions, and an assortment of fun-packed competitions.
+One of the highlights is the annual ‘Bocce’ tournaments – a traditional Italian sport in which contestants roll a ball as close as possible to a smaller target ball.

 Southern Illinois Music Festival

-More than 30 performances by members of the New Chicago Chamber Orchestra along with musicians from across the globe perform orchestral and chamber music, opera, patriotic music, and jazz at this annual festival.
-For 2018, the event will be titled ‘Twos By Tews’ and will feature music in pairs.
-Among the highlights will be Mozart’s Magic Flute and Rossini’s Messa di Gloria, a Double Concerto for Violin and Cello by Jacob Tews, and Wind and String Octets by Beethoven and Mendelssohn.
-Other notable acts on the festival programme include a virtuoso organ recital.
+Musicians from across the globe perform a dazzling collection of orchestral and chamber music, opera, patriotic music, and jazz at this annual festival that takes place at venues all over the state.
+Among the highlights over the years have been Mozart’s Magic Flute and Rossini’s Messa di Gloria, a Double Concerto for Violin and Cello by Jacob Tews, and Wind and String Octets by Beethoven and Mendelssohn.
+Other notable acts on the festival programme each year include a virtuoso organ recital.

 57th Street Art Fair

-Taking place on the streets of the historic Hyde Park neighborhood, the Midwest’s oldest juried art fair features 200-plus artists, live music presented by Buddy Guy’s Legends, kids’ activities and a food court.
-The event offers a fantastic opportunity to view and purchase works of art from around the country, as well as a chance to speak with artists about their work, enjoy top quality live music and plenty more.
+Taking place on the streets of the city’s historic Hyde Park neighbourhood, the Midwest’s oldest juried art fair dates back over three-quarters of a century and kicks off summer in Chicago in style.
+A family-friendly affair, it features 200-plus artists, live music presented by Buddy Guy’s Legends, kids’ activities and a food court.
+The event also offers a fantastic opportunity to view and purchase works of art from around the country, spanning glass, jewellery, leather, photography, printmaking, painting, sculpture, wood, ceramics and fiber, as well as a chance to speak with artists about their work.

-LOCATION 56th, 57th and Kimbark Streets between Kenwood and Woodlawn Avenues, Hyde Park, Chicago DATES 2-3 June
+56th, 57th and Kimbark Streets between Kenwood and Woodlawn Avenues, Hyde Park, Chicago / June each year

 The Edwardsville Route 66 Festival

-Classic cars, live music, great food and oodles of family fun are once again on the agenda at the 2018 edition of the Edwardsville Route 66 Festival, which attract nearly 10,000 visitors each year.
+Classic cars, live music, great food and oodles of family fun are on the agenda each year at the Edwardsville Route 66 Festival in the city of Edwardsville, which attract nearly 10,000 visitors each year.
 The most eagerly awaited segment of the event is the legendary Car Cruise, which sees vast numbers of beautiful classic cars lead a procession through town.
 Other notable features include local artists, children’s activities, arts and crafts vendors, trolley rides, and a 10k run.

-LOCATION City Park, Downtown Edwardsville DATES 8-9 June
+City Park, Downtown Edwardsville / June each year

 African Caribbean International Festival of Life

-Designed to promote cultural awareness, this annual event celebrates African and Caribbean culture in an exciting and fun-packed way that grabs all of your senses and gives them a serious shake.
-More than 70 reggae, world music, R&B, gospel, latin, rock, blues, jazz and other bands strut their stuff across three live stages and there’s also an array of activities and products for visitors to enjoy including dancing, soccer, arts and crafts, jewellery, literature, and mouth-watering Afro-Caribbean food.
-Confirmed entertainers for 2018 include Capleton, Sweet Micky (former President of Haiti) and Yellowman – King of Dancehall.
+This annual Chicago event celebrates African and Caribbean culture in an exciting and fun-packed way that grabs all of your senses and gives them a serious shake.
+More than 70 reggae, world music, R&B, gospel, latin, rock, blues, jazz and other bands strut their stuff across three live stages and there are also numerous activities and product stalls for visitors to enjoy including dancing, soccer, arts and crafts, jewellery, literature, and mouth-watering Afro-Caribbean food.
+Notable entertainers down the years have included Capleton, Sweet Micky (former President of Haiti) and Yellowman – King of Dancehall.

-Since 2004, Chicago’s annual street festival of West Fest has stood out thanks to its emphasis on local offerings and talent.
+Since 2004, Chicago’s annual street festival has stood out thanks to its emphasis on local talent.
 Planned and managed by the West Town Chamber of Commerce, the event features cutting edge live music, neighborhood retailers and restaurants, fine artists, crafters, and more.
-There’s quite simply something for everyone here – even a Pet Fest area with pet vendors and dog activities for charity, plus a Kid Fest zone where family friendly vendors offer children’s activities and family-themed stage show.
-More than anything, this festival reflects the eclectic and hip West Town community.
+There’s quite simply something for everyone here – even a Pet Fest area with pet vendors and dog activities for charity, plus a Kid Fest zone where family friendly vendors offer children’s activities and age appropriate stage show.
+More than anything, this festival reflects the eclectic and hip nature of the West Town community.

-LOCATION Chicago Avenue between Damen and Wood DATES 6-8 July
+Chicago Avenue between Damen and Wood, Chicago / July each year

 Southport Art & Music Fest

-LOCATION The Southport Corridor, Chicago DATES 14-15 July
+The Southport Corridor, Chicago / July each year

-Established more than 20 years ago, this yearly music festival is one of the biggest in America, drawing more than 150,000 revellers to historic Grant Park.
-Among the notable names to have appeared in previous years are Kanye West, The Smashing Pumpkins, Red Hot Chili Peppers, Arctic Monkeys and Radiohead.
-The event also attracts groups who use the festival to convey political messages to the assembled masses.
+Established more than two decades ago, this world-renowned yearly music festival is one of the biggest in America, drawing more than 150,000 revellers to the vast green expanse of historic Grant Park.
+Among the prestigious musical names to have performed in previous years have been the likes of Kanye West, The Smashing Pumpkins, Red Hot Chili Peppers, Arctic Monkeys and Radiohead.
+The event is also known for attracting groups who use the festival to convey political messages to the assembled masses.

 Chicago Jazz Festival